Imagine Imaging

 Tell participants:

 • Flat flexible refrigerator magnets stick to each other or to steel.
-The sticker side does not stick to steel.
-Let’s explore another interesting property of flat flexible magnets.
+The graphic side does not stick to steel.
+This is not normal!
+Regular magnets stick to steel, no matter which way you position them.

 Talking Points